triSYCL/sycl/sycl/doc/GettingStartedAlveo.md

-Unfortunately you need to "cold reboot" the machine to have the new target platform loaded inside the FPGA, which means to really power-off the machine so the new PCIe interface of the card can actually be rediscovered by the host machine (everything is configurable with an FPGA!).
+Unfortunately you need to "cold reboot" the machine to have the new target platform loaded inside the FPGA, which means to really power-off the machine so the new instantiated PCIe interface of the card can actually be rediscovered by the host machine (everything is configurable with an FPGA!).

 Then after rebooting, you can check with a pre-compiled FPGA program